ispc/ispc/docs/ispc.rst

 --------------------------------

-There are four options that affect the compilation target: ``--arch``, which sets the target architecture, ``--cpu``, which sets the target CPU, ``--target``, which sets the target instruction set, and ``--target-os``, which sets the target operating system.
+There are four options that affect the compilation target: ``--arch``, which sets the target architecture, ``--cpu``, which sets the target CPU or GPU, ``--target``, which sets the target instruction set, and ``--target-os``, which sets the target operating system.